ye-kyaw-thu/error-overflow/chatting-about-markup-languages-with-ChatGPT4.md

 Remember, the best tool depends on your specific needs, such as the complexity of your book, the programming languages you're comfortable with, and whether you prefer to work in a text editor or a graphical user interface.

+## Question: 15

+I wanna study about Jupyter Book.
+Could you explain to me how to use it for writing a book with some example writing including book index creating, list of figures, list of tables, citations and formatting for chapters etc.